LaureGajetti88/Data-ScienceTech-Institute-AWS_CLOUD/Tutorials/Small_procedure.md

 # Overview of procedure

-**Contest :**
+**Context :**

-This document is being created.
+This document is currently being created.
 Thank you for your understanding

 ## Prerequisites

-1. Create an account for AWS : https://signin.aws.amazon.com/
+1. Create an account for AWS: https://signin.aws.amazon.com/
-2. Create a rosettabuh account : https://www.rosettahub.com/console/Logon.aspx#FederatedDashboard
+2. Create a rosettahub account: https://www.rosettahub.com/console/Logon.aspx#FederatedDashboard

-For this tutorial, we use free option on aws services.
-But maybe you need to credit your account to create another instance.
+For this tutorial, we use the free tier of AWS services.
+But it might require to credit your account to create another instance.

 ## How to create an instance